alan-lam/MOBAFire-Web-Scraper/README.md

 The results are written to an HTML file ("lol.html"), which is automatically opened in the default web browser.

 ## Usage
-Run script using serial execution: `python lol.py [-t] champion-name`
+Run script using serial execution: `python lol.py`
-Run script using multiprocessing: `python lolm.py [-t] champion-name`
+Run script using multiprocessing: `python lolm.py`
-The `-t` option times the program and writes the time to a file called "times.txt".
-It also automatically runs "time_analysis.py", which saves a graph ("times.png").

-Most common alternative champion names are handled, e.g. "cass", "tf", "jarvan", "nunu", "mundo".
+Most of the common alternative champion names are handled, e.g. "cass", "tf", "jarvan", "nunu", "mundo".

-Dependencies:
+Dependencies (if running on command line):
 - requests
+- Beautiful Soup
+- Matplotlib
+- Numpy
-- bs4
+- PySimpleGUI
-- matplotlib (if running with the `-t` option)
-- numpy (if running with the `-t` option)

 ## Screenshots
 ![](pictures/gui.png)